Shin Kwang-hoon

-Shin Kwang-hoon (Korean: 신광훈; born 18 March 1987) is a South Korean football defender who plays for Pohang Steelers FC.
+Shin Kwang-hoon (Korean: 신광훈; born 18 March 1987) is a South Korean professional footballer who plays as a defender for Pohang Steelers.

 Club career

-He started his professional football career in Pohang Steelers since 2006.
-Kwang-hoon made 11 appearances for Pohang Steelers.
+He started his professional football career in Pohang Steelers since 2006 and had made 11 appearances for the club.
 Jeonbuk Hyundai Motors agreed a player swap loaned with Stevica Ristić going in the opposite direction for two and a half years in 2008.

 On 3 January 2017, Shin joined FC Seoul.

 International career

 He played for South Korea at the 2006 AFC Youth Championship and at the subsequent 2007 FIFA U-20 World Cup, 2008 Summer Olympics.